ColoradoSchoolOfMines/mozzarella/README.rst

 ~~~~

 Mozzarella includes a wiki that can be enabled by uncommenting the `wiki.repo` option in your configuration.
+When visiting the wiki for the first time after enabling it, Mozzarella will generate a bare git repository with a sample
+page in it.

 .. code:: ini